 Shared Linux Hosting is the easiest way to mass host number of websites on a single server.
 The server in question is a Linux based Web Server.
 A Web Server is a machine or a computer which does the job of hosting a website or serving web pages to visitors on the Internet.
-Here is a URL on a technical article on how to configure a Linux server to host websites.

 A single Linux Web Server can host multiple WordPress type websites.
 The upper limit is only the hardware capacity of the server.
 The resources used by blogs with light traffic is very less.
 Hence hosting companies try to pack as many number of blogs on one server.

 As traffic increases, so does the resource usage increase on your shared server.
 This is the time when you get a call from your hosting company asking you to upgrade your plan or best go for a dedicated server.
 Buying a dedicated server is still very expensive.
 So as an intermediary, you can also buy a VPS or Virtual Private Server.
 This technology uses virtualization to divided a physical server into multiple virtual servers.
 Each virtual server can then be sold to each individual client.
 The client gets full access and freedom as if it is working on a dedicated server.
 Each virtual server shares resources from the physical server where it resides.

 What is a cloud